acsheller/AAML/Readme.md

 Applications or workflows that run in Kubernetes specify resources they need. during launch Kubernetes will check to see if a node (a physcial server) has the resource types the application needs.
 Resource types include: CPU, memory, and storage.
 Additional resource that could be evaluated include GPU and networking resources.

+## Getting Started

-## System Setup
+### System Setup

 The system can be of any type.
-The particular system developed on is specified in the [setup instructions](docs/Setup.md). what's needed is a Linux-based system running K8s.
+The particular system developed on is specified in the [setup instructions](docs/Setup_dev_env.md). what's needed is a Linux-based system running K8s.
 The enviroment used in this work is WSL2 running Docker Desktop with Kubernetes enabled.

-## Setup Python Virtual Environment (Optional but Recommended)
+### Setup Python Virtual Environment
-This is not necessary but it helps with development.
-Why?

 Access to the cluster can be obtained external to the cluster using a Python module called `kubernetes`.
 This way the Python script can be developed externally and then built into a Docker container to run as a deployment in Kubernetes.
 Anaconda is a good choice.
-Visit the Anaconda website for [instructions on installing, setting up, and using virtual environments]().
+Visit the Anaconda website for [instructions on installing, setting up, and using virtual environments](https://docs.anaconda.com/free/anaconda/install/index.html).
+More on thi after the cluster is setup.

-## Setup Kwok
+### Setup Kwok

-Kwok was deployed to the single node cluster specified earlier.
+Kwok was deployed to the single node cluster detailed so far.
+Two Kubernetes manifests (yaml files) are deployed to setup Kwok: [kwok.yaml](./kwok_yaml/kwok.yaml) and [stage-fast.yaml](./kwok_yaml/stage-fast.yaml) are deployed which create several Kubernetes artifacts.
+Please review the files for a list.
+These are only provided locally for completeness and reference.
+Be sure to reference the ones specified in the [kwok setup instructions](https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/) because changes are happening regularly.

 ## References:
+[1] “Configure Multiple Schedulers,” Kubernetes. https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/ (accessed Sep.
+06, 2023).V